octonews/octonews/README.md

-# news.hood.ie
+# gossip

 > A collaborative link sharing platform

 ## What

-We want to create a link-sharing platform which allows Hoodie contributors to collaboratively share links on topics that interest us.
+We want to create a link-sharing platform which allows communities to collaboratively share links on topics that interest us.
 It will be a website and will have a web UI to submit links as well as review submissions, while at the same time integrate with GitHub to work well with existing workflows.

-While we create it for the Hoodie community, making it flexible enough so that it can be used by other communities would be a bonus down the road.
+While my main motivation is to to create it for the Hoodie community, making it flexible enough so that it can be used by other communities is a priority form the start.

 ## Why